 Although they are out of order in places, these records form a coherent sequence of material that reflects the way that relations between First Nations and Europeans evolved over time.
 Much of the material is not available anywhere else.
 The commissioners played a key role in diplomatic relations between many different native peoples and other British colonies in addition to New York.
 They evolved from the relationship between Albany, the Kaniengeha’ka (Mohawks), who were the closest member of the Six Nations to Albany, and the Mohicans, who were the original inhabitants of Albany itself.
 Soon they expanded to center on the Six Nations (Haudenosaunee) as a whole and to include other native peoples in the vicinity of Albany.
 As trade, warfare, and diplomacy steadily evolved, Albany’s relations came to extend even farther, building on the Six Nations’ own expansion and encompassing peoples as far away as the Carolinas, the Mississippi Valley, and the Great Lakes, as well as French Canada and most of the other English colonies.
 Thus these records provide unique insights into the history and cultures of many diverse peoples living in North America during the Seventeenth and Eighteenth Centuries.

-The diplomatic protocols followed by the commissioners were heavily influenced by the Haudeenosaunee (Iroquois) Confederacy and other native nations as well as by European traditions.
-For example they combined the use of records written on paper with the use of wampum and calumets.
+The diplomatic protocols followed by the commissioners combined the traditional practices of the Haudeenosaunee (Iroquois) Confederacy and other Native nations with European traditions.
+For example the Commissioners routinely condoled the deaths of Indigenous leaders and used wampum and calumets, while also maintaining written records of their proceedings.
 These protocols evolved from the earliest relations between the Dutch traders and farmers of the upper Hudson and the indigenous nations that surrounded them, including the Haudenosaunee (Iroquois) Confederacy, and the villages of the Mohican, Munsee, Abenaki, and related peoples.
 The records show how diplomacy was conducted locally on an everyday level as well as during the formal treaty conferences that have received more attention from historians.

-Finally the material reveals details about life in Albany and surrounding Anglo-Dutch communities during this period, details that don’t show up in the records of the Albany Common Council or British authorities.
+Finally the records reveal details about life in Albany and surrounding Anglo-Dutch communities during this period, details that don’t show up in the records of the Albany Common Council or British authorities.

 THANKS FOR VISITING.
 COMMENTS AND QUESTIONS ARE WELCOME!!